 Lubricants are often overlooked when discussing eco-friendly pneumatic systems.
 However, they represent a significant environmental concern due to potential leakage and disposal issues.

-Recent advances in biodegradable lubricants have produced plant-based options that break down naturally in 60-90 days versus 15+ years for petroleum lubricants.
+Recent advances in biodegradable lubricants have produced plant-based options that break down naturally in 60-90 days versus 15+ years for petroleum lubricants3.
 These eco-friendly alternatives now match conventional lubricants in performance while reducing environmental impact and meeting strict regulatory requirements.

 At Bepto, we’ve partnered with leading lubricant researchers to test and implement these advanced formulations in our rodless cylinder products.